 Monitoring and mitigation methods

-The use of appropriate and effective monitoring and mitigation methods based on review of available research and wider expertise will be agreed by the Advisory Group prior to their deployment.
+The use of appropriate and effective monitoring and mitigation methods based on review of available research and wider expertise will be recommended by the AG to the Applicant.
+Approval of monitoring and mitigation will be required from the Regulator prior to deployment.

-The Advisory Group will identify and agree appropriate monitoring and mitigation methods prior to deployment.
+The Advisory Group will identify and agree appropriate monitoring and mitigation methods prior to deployment with final approval by the Regulator.
 However, suggested methods are detailed below in outline at this stage, but subject to revision as methods and technologies improve.

 Monitoring methods considered will be appropriate to monitoring of species behaviour and therefore for monitoring efficacy of mitigation.
 For example , underwater noise monitoring will be based on the latest techniques, taking into account array layout, ambient noise levels and predicted operational turbine and ADD noise levels.
 If required, underwater noise mitigation measures that could be considered to reduce the risk of significant disturbance from underwater noise could include: a limit on the number of ‘noisy devices’, device modification, noise abatement, and options to limit the use of ADDs to minimise unnecessary disturbance while ensuring that they are still able to achieve mitigation of marine mammal collisions.